nathalia-dev/doggy-walkie/README.md

 ### Tests:

-- to run the tests, open the project folder, open the venv, as already explained before, and write in your terminal:

-	- python -m unittest -v test_file.name.py
+- to run the tests, open the project folder, open the venv, as already explained before, and run in your terminal: `python -m unittest -v test_file.name.py`.

 _(Don't forget to create your test database.)_